top of page

 Yes, with proper socialization, they can be great with children and other pets.
 Early introductions and supervised interactions are essential.
 It has been our experience Miniature Australian Shepherds are great with kids.

-• What is the best way to socialize my puppy?
+• What is the best way to properly socialize my Miniature Australian Shepherd puppy to ensure they are well-adjusted?

 Expose your puppy to a variety of environments, people, and other animals.
 Positive experiences during this critical period will help your puppy grow into a well-adjusted adult.
 Your puppy should have all its shots before going to a dog park or out in public.

-• What genetic screenings do you perform on your breeding dogs?
+• What genetic screenings do you perform on your breeding dogs to ensure the health and quality of your puppies?

 We understand that circumstances change, so please know that we are here to take back any of our dogs at any time, regardless of their condition.
 We won't ask for personal information or reasons for the return.